Cecil B. DeMille: Style and themes

 DeMille's films contained many similar themes throughout his career.
 However, the films of his silent era were often thematically different from the films of his sound era.
 His silent-era films often included the "battle of the sexes" theme due to the era of women's suffrage and the enlarging role of women in society.
 Moreover, before his religious-themed films, many of his silent era films revolved around "husband-and-wife-divorce-and-remarry satires", considerably more adult-themed.
 According to Simon Louvish, these films reflected DeMille's inner thoughts and opinions about marriage and human sexuality.
 Religion was a theme that DeMille returned to throughout his career.
-Of his seventy films, five revolved around stories of the Bible and the New Testament; however many others, while not direct retellings of Biblical stories, had themes of faith and religious fanaticism in films such as The Crusades and The Road to Yesterday.
-Western and frontier American were also themes that DeMille returned to throughout his career.
-His first several films were Westerns, and he produced a chain of westerns during the sound era.
+Of his seventy films, five revolved around stories of the Bible and the New Testament; however, many others, while not direct retellings of Biblical stories, had themes of faith and religious fanaticism in films such as The Crusades and The Road to Yesterday.
+Western and frontier American themes were also themes that DeMille returned to throughout his career.
+His first several films were Westerns, and he produced a chain of Westerns during the sound era.
 Instead of portraying the danger and anarchy of the West, he portrayed the opportunity and redemption found in Western America.
-Another common theme in DeMille's films is the reversal of fortune and the portrayal of the rich and the poor, including the war of the classes and man versus society conflicts such as in The Golden Chance and The Cheat.
+Another common theme in DeMille's films is the reversal of fortune and the portrayal of the rich and the poor, including the war of the classes and man versus society conflicts, such as in The Golden Chance and The Cheat.
 In relation to his own interests and sexual preferences, sadomasochism was a minor theme present in some of his films.
-Another minor characteristic of DeMille's films include train crashes, which can be found in several of his films.
+Another minor characteristic of DeMille's films includes train crashes, which can be found in several of his films.